CADLabs/radCAD/docs/gettingstarted.md

 ## Elements of the model

-This section contains high level information about the model, for more details please consult [Features](features.md) for information organised by model functionality, [Model Architecture](/reference/#model-architecture) for more information about the model architecture, [Examples](examples.md) to see some ways how the model can be applied.
+This section contains high level information about the model.
+For more details please consult the following sections: [Features](features.md) for information organised by model functionality, [Model Architecture](reference.md#model-architecture) for more information about the model architecture, and [Examples](examples.md) to see some ways how the model can be applied.

 ### Main classes